ruby/ruby-bench/README.md

 You can find several test harnesses in the `harness/` directory:

-* `harness` - the normal default harness, with duration controlled by warmup iterations and time/count limits
+* `default` - the normal default harness, with duration controlled by warmup iterations and time/count limits
 * `bips` - a harness that measures iterations/second until stable
 * `continuous` - a harness that adjusts the batch sizes of iterations to run in stable iteration size batches
 * `once` - a simplified harness that simply runs once